On the Job With an Ostomy

 Bending and stretching

-If you have a job with a lot of bending and stretching, two things can help.
-First, wear a pouch that can be attached to a stoma belt for added security.
-Second, wear loose-fitting clothing, and avoid constrictive belts and tight trousers.
+If you have a job with a lot of bending and stretching, two things may help.
+Consider wearing a pouch that can be attached to a stoma belt for added security.
+Wearing loose-fitting clothing may also help you feel more comfortable.

 Highly physical activity